The realization space of an unstable coalgebra: -algebras and unstable algebras

 is the same as the quotient in $\mc{U}^{\ell}$.
-In fact, $Q'$ carries an algebra structure inherited from $E$ as one checks on representatives.
+Moreover, $Q'$ carries an algebra structure inherited from $E$ as one checks that this is well-defined on representatives.
 Thus, $Q'$ is an object of $\UA$.
-The universal property can now be seen easily. \end{proof}
+The universal property can now be verified easily. \end{proof}

-Definition~\ref{def:functor-h} provides a functor $h_{\mc{F}}\co\UA\to\mc{F}^{\rm op}$-Alg that we can compose with the isomorphism $\mc{H}\cong\mc{F}^{\rm op}$ to obtain a functor
+Definition~\ref{def:functor-h} provides a functor $h_{\mc{F}}\co\UA\to\mc{F}^{\rm op}$-Alg that we can compose with the isomorphism $\Hun \cong\mc{F}^{\rm op}$ to obtain a functor